IAbeteEtMechante/Dynamic_programming/README.md

 <!-- LIST OF PROBLEMS WITH SOLUTIONS -->
 ## List of problems with solutions

-Here is the list of DP problems on Codeforces: https://codeforces.com/gym/302977
+Here is the list of mashup DP problems from Colin Galen: https://codeforces.com/gym/302977

-Solutions to problems are in this repo.
+Solutions to all problems are in this repo.
 All solutions in this repo have been "Approved" on Codeforces.

 <!-- CONTACT -->
 ## Contact